 Pediatric Rheumatic Fever

-The symptoms of rheumatic fever usually start about one to five weeks after your child has been infected with streptococcus bacteria.
-The following are the most common symptoms of rheumatic fever.
-However, each child may experience symptoms differently.
-Symptoms may include:
+The symptoms usually start about one to five weeks after a child has been infected with strep bacteria.
+Each child’s symptoms may vary.
+Common symptoms can include:

 - Weight loss